 If you've ever visited a new sushi restaurant and noticed little platters of sushi rolls drifting around on a revolving sushi bar, then you're already familiar with conveyor belt sushi.
 For those that aren't familiar, these conveyor belt sushi restaurant options typically offer all-you-can-eat sushi in a relaxed environment.
 It's not technically a sushi buffet since you pay per plate, but it's certainly an experience and you don't want to miss the sushi train.

 At the end of the meal, your waiter or waitress counts the sushi plates and hands you a check.
 It's a fun way to eat sushi, plus it encourages you to try new items that you might not usually have!

 What Is Conveyor Belt Sushi?

 If you’re still not sure what conveyor belt sushi is, we’ve got you covered!
 This type of sushi is considered "fast food sushi."
 Don't let that sway you into thinking the rolls are not good quality!
-You'll have the option to choose between revolving sushi, which generally includes an array of rolls, or ordering from the menu.
-Other items you might find on the sushi train could be a bowl of edamame, seaweed salad, or desserts with red bean paste or matcha flavoring.
+Salmon, tuna, yellowtail, and other types of fresh fish are available to eat/ You'll have the option to choose between revolving sushi, which generally includes an array of rolls, or ordering from the menu.
+Other items you might find on the sushi train could be a bowl of edamame, miso soup, seaweed salad, or desserts with red bean paste or matcha flavoring.